jackbloo/phone-book/README.md

 ## Flow

-1. User enter the name
+1. User enter the name (validation: only alphabets cannot be empty)
+2. User will be navigate to the home page (logged in)
+3. User can search by first name on the search bar
+4. User can add contact by clicking the blue button with plus sign
+5. User can remove contact by clicking the red icon button
+6. User can update contact by clicing the blue icon button

+## Validation

+1. Firstname
+   Cannot be empty, numbers only, no length validation
-2.
+2. Lastname
+   Cannot be empty, alphabets only, no length validation
+3. Phone number
+   Cannot be empty, start with 08, number only, no length validation

 ## Contributors

-This project follows the ReactJS + Typescript best practices
+This project follows the ReactJS + Typescript best practices and made by Jackbloo

 ## Build Process